 Quickly strain the ice out to avoid dilution.

-Strain into a chilled Nick & Nora glass.
+Strain into the chilled Nick & Nora glass.

 Garnish with 3 coffee beans.